cli-kit/cli-rc/README.md

 ### prepend

 A boolean that prepends the default search paths to directories specified in `path`, only applicable if `path` has been specified as an option.
+May also be an array of paths to prepend to the default search path.

 ### type